mariberg/shopping-list-backend/readme.md

 - jwttoken
 - cors

-## Next steps

 ## Development server

 Run npm start for a dev server.
 Navigate to http://localhost:3000/.
+You need to have a locally run Mongoose database connected to this app.